ryandhasgit/Comedy/Beat Bin/Riddles Three.md

 did you get hit by  bird in the face as a kid and did the doctor say well the unladen speed of a swallow must have hit you at x to do this much damaage

+how about i slip you $20 and then i don't have to cut your body off and kick  you into the gorge?